 Most people are perfectly OK being like tissues.
-You can yank them around, wipe them on your face, drop them in the garbage.
 We’re much more like sandpaper.

 Banned or not, dangerous or not, his art is definitely on the radar: He’s in talks with Google for some sort of co-branded bit of lunacy, and he’s spent time at the White House hanging out with Barack.
 “Being called a ‘terrorist’ these days is not as cool as it used to be,” Pauline says, nodding to his art’s hazardous reputation, the clank of machinery still ringing around him.

 “But I grew up hearing about the Red Brigade, the Baader-Meinhof Gang.
 So my approach is going to be different.”
 His own form of insurgency isn’t based on taking up arms like the infamous West German guerilla group.
 Instead, it explores the possibility of militarized and mechanized materials being repurposed to resist the forces that might encroach on the most vital element of his art: freedom.